quantify-os/quantify-core/docs/installation.md

 On most systems, the standard installation process will correctly install Qt.
 The Anaconda installation should resolve issues with installation on Windows or macOS.
 You may need to consult a search engine if you have a more exotic system.

+#### macOS users

+Users with newer MacBooks that have the M1 or M2 chip will face problems when installing PyQt through pip.
+This can be solved by installing and running `quantify-core` inside an x86 compatibility environment.
+Please see the macOS section of {ref}`Quick Install Guide` for instructions.

 [pip]: https://pip.pypa.io
 [python installation guide]: http://docs.python-guide.org/en/latest/starting/installation/